-1.2 The Governing Body of Penrice Academy is committed to the highest possible standards of openness, probity and accountability.
-In line with that commitment we expect employees who have serious concerns about any aspect of the Academy's work to come forward and voice those concerns.
+1.2 The Governing Body of Lostwithiel School is committed to the highest possible standards of openness, probity and accountability.
+In line with that commitment we expect employees who have serious concerns about any aspect of the School's work to come forward and voice those concerns.

 This procedure makes it clear that you can do so without fear of victimisation, subsequent discrimination or disadvantage.
-It is intended to encourage and enable employees to raise serious problems within the Academy rather than overlooking a problem or "blowing the whistle" outside.
+It is intended to encourage and enable employees to raise serious problems within the School rather than overlooking a problem or "blowing the whistle" outside.

-1.3 This policy applies to all school staff including full and part time, casual, temporary, substitute staff and to individuals undertaking work experience in the school.

-1.4 The Governing body has appointed a Governor with specific responsibility for this procedure.
-The responsible Governor is Tabitha Carnell.
+- 1.3 This policy applies to all School staff including full and part time, casual, temporary, substitute staff and to individuals undertaking work experience in the School. - 1.4 The Governing body has appointed a Governor with specific responsibility for this procedure.
+The responsible Governor is Rebecca Ellis.
+You can contact her though the school office.